i-am-dan/CosmosDb-PostgreSQL-Quickstart/README.md

 ## `Server` folder
 This contains the backend server code to interact with CosmosDB for PostgreSQL

-## `Infrastructure` folder
-This folder template file that will deploy all the Azure services (CosmosDB for PostgreSQL, KeyVault, Web apps for Frontend and Backend) necessary to get up and running!

 ## **Locally** - Getting Started
 1. Run `npm install` in both the `React` and `Server` folder.
 1. Then `npm start` inside the `React` folder.